36 Leverage Trading Tips to Protect Your Capital

 This part of the guide is for traders who already have leverage experience and want to improve their results by tightening habits and upgrading how they use margin.
 These are more advanced leverage trading tips so take your time and read each tip carefully before moving on.

 This is a next-level tip that will help you use your margin capital in a smarter way.
-First of all, you need to know how much of your own margin you are putting down in each trade to know your risk.
-Secondly, if you can calculate your required margin you also know how much you have left and how much you can put into other trades.
+Knowing exactly how much margin is deployed per trade is fundamental to risk management.
+Calculating required margin also reveals how much you have left and how much you can put into other trades.

 The difference between crossed margin and isolated margin is crystal clear.
 Crossed margin means that your open position can use margin from all your accounts on the trading platform should it be needed.
 This means that one position has access to all your margin capital.
 Should this position go against you it could end up in tragedy.
 On the flip side, if your position turns out to be a huge winner and you see that there is more room to run you can access more leverage and more capital since your full account balance is available to use for any position.